CarlSargunar/Umbraco-Docker-Workshop/Workshop.md

 In order to participate in this workshop you will need to ensure you have the full list of prerequisites, please see the [prerequisites](Prerequisites.md) document for details.

-# Slides : What is a container?
+# Slides

 Before we start the next stages we will look at the following concepts.
-The link to the slides used throughout this presentation is https://docs.google.com/presentation/d/1MYf3CkzKYx-vZS0ntKIbNPejYVDbU2iPQit1OTzsoUM/
+The link to the slides used throughout this presentation is https://docs.google.com/presentation/d/15s-IbggoNCyif4yjyN4oFRdtwGYy3ORd1cPwL82J_Ks

-- What is a container?
-    - Virtual machine vs Docker container
-    - Components of a container
-    - Docker container vs. Docker image
-    - Describe Dockerfile

 # Tools and Set-up

 During this workshop it is recommended that you use Visual Studio Code to run the workshop, and that you have the Auto-save feature enabled.
 To do this, go to the **File** menu, and select **Autosave**.

 Where commands are executed, you should be using the built in terminal from VS Code, and not the command line.
 To open the terminal, select **View**, then **Terminal**.

-It's recommended the first step is to fork this repository on Github so you can have your own copy of it and then clone it onto your machine.
-If you don't have a github account, you can download a zip of this repository and extract it to your machine.

 These instructions are also available on the [GitHub repository](https://github.com/CarlSargunar/Umbraco-Docker-Workshop/blob/main/Workshop.md) or your own fork.